NaixGames/Polycosmos/hades/docs/hades_en.md

 ### Where do I get a YAML file?

-you can customize your settings by using the .yaml in the Hades World folder.
+You can customize your settings by using the .yaml in the Hades World folder.
 The repo also has 3 different templates with different difficulties in mind.
 We recommend starting with the Easy difficulty.

 ### Connect to the MultiServer